 For his career, Score was 55-46 with a 3.36 ERA.
 Before being struck by the line drive in 1957, he was 39-20 with an ERA of 2.46, and struck out 547 batters in 512 2/3 innings.
 After 1957, Score was 17-26 with an ERA of 4.70 in 345 2/3 innings.
 To his credit, he never used the accident as an excuse.
 He did not blame anyone, and always claimed that his pitching problems had more to do with his arm troubles in 1958 than his damaged eye in 1957.

 Lane left Cleveland after the 1960 season to assume the same responsibilities in Kansas City.
-Gabe Paul came over from Cincinnati to become the Indians’ new general manager.
+Gabe Paul came over from Houston to become the Indians’ new general manager.